uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 13. The software receives a success code (HTTP 204) and the software needs to confirm to the customer that HMRC has received the return because HMRC will not communicate this to the customer.
 14. The customer views confirmation that the return has been successfully submitted to HMRC.

-## Making amendments after submitting a final declaration
+## Amendments after making a final declaration

 If a customer wants to make any changes following a final declaration, they have 12 months from the statutory filing date to do this (the statutory filing date is 31 January following the end of the tax year).
 They can make these changes by following the existing [Self Assessment tax returns amendment process](https://www.gov.uk/self-assessment-tax-returns/corrections).
 These amendments cannot currently be made using software.